 Figure 2 – Mann-Whitney simulation

 For example, we use the Real Statistics formula =SHUFFLE(G3:G11) to output in range H3:H11.
 The U value is equal to the sum of the ranks for the smaller random sample minus the minimum such sum, namely 4(4+1)/2 = 10.
-Thus the U value for the first random sample (cell H12) is 7.5 as calculated by the formula =SUM(H8:H11)-10.
+Thus, the U value for the first random sample (cell H12) is 7.5 as calculated by the formula =SUM(H8:H11)-10.
 The other 19 random values for U are calculated in the same way.

 Note that the U for the original sample is 3.5, as calculated by =MANN(A4:A8,B4:B8).
-1 of the 20 randomly generated a U value in Figure 2 less than or equal to 3.5 (namely sample 13).
-Thus an estimate of the p-value of the one-tailed Mann-Whitney test (based on the left tail) is p-value = 1/20 = .05.
+One of the 20 randomly generated U values in Figure 2 is less than or equal to 3.5 (namely, sample 13).
+Thus, an estimate of the p-value of the one-tailed Mann-Whitney test (based on the left tail) is p-value = 1/20 = .05.
 If the right tail is used, we need to look for the number of samples with a U value of 16.5 or higher.
-Here 16.5 is calculated by 4∙5 – 3.5 = 16.5.
-This time there are 2 such values (from samples 17 and 20), and so the right-tailed test also has a p-value of .10.
+Here, 16.5 is calculated by 4∙5 – 3.5 = 16.5.
+This time, there are 2 such values (from samples 17 and 20), and so the right-tailed test also has a p-value of .10.
 The two-tailed test therefore has a p-value of .05 + .10 = .15.

 Increasing the number of simulations

 Since the number of iterations in the simulation is very small, these estimated p-values are not very accurate.
-If instead, we perform 10,000 simulations, we get the results shown in Figure 3.
+If, instead, we perform 10,000 simulations, we get the results shown in Figure 3.

 Figure 3 – Mann-Whitney simulation based on 10,000 samples

 The left side shows the number of times each potential U value between 0 and 20 occurs in the 10,000 iterations.
-The right side shows the cumulative distribution based on this simulation (e.g. the probability of U is .0574, as calculated by the formula =AJ7+AD8/10000 in cell AJ8).
+The right side shows the cumulative distribution based on this simulation.
+E.g. the probability of U is .0574, as calculated by the formula =AJ7+AD8/10000 in cell AJ8.

 Thus, the p-value for U is (88+486)/10000 = .0574 (left-tailed test), which is the same as the value in cell AJ10.
-The p-value for U is (496+91+244)/10000 = .0831 (right-tailed test), which the same as the value calculated by the formula =1-AM15.
+The p-value for U is (496+91+244)/10000 = .0831 (right-tailed test), which is the same as the value calculated by the formula =1-AM15.
 Finally, the p-value of the two-tailed test is, therefore, .0574+.0831 = .1405.
 None of these results is significant for α = .05.

 Worksheet Function